Which Hilton Honors card is best for you?

 The Hilton Business credit card carries a $95 annual fee, just like the Hilton Ascend, and waives all foreign transaction fees.
 While Hilton Ascend and Hilton Business card holders alike will earn 12 points per dollar for booked hotel rooms and incidental expenses at Hilton-branded hotel properties, the Hilton Business card offers expanded earning opportunity on common business purchases, making it a good choice for business owners who want to earn Hilton points on their business spending.

-As with the Hilton Ascend, Hilton Business credit card holders receive a free weekend night at any Hilton property each year of card membership, beginning on their anniversary, and an additional weekend night after spending $15,000 or more on the card within a single calendar year.
+As with the Hilton Ascend, Hilton Business credit card holders receive a free weekend night after spending $15,000 or more on the card within a single calendar year.
 Furthermore, cardholders get a second weekend night after spending an additional $45,000 in the same year.
-That’s three free weekend nights if you can reach a combined spend of $60,000 within a calendar year.
+That’s two free weekend nights if you can reach a combined spend of $60,000 within a calendar year.

 Finally, the Hilton Business credit card also comes with automatic Gold status at all Hilton properties.
 The card offers the same Gold status perks as the Ascend card (see previous section).